-A number of new standards and amendments to standards are effective for annual periods beginning after 1 April 2015 and earlier application is permitted; however the company has not early applied the following new or amended standards in preparing these financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2015 and earlier application is permitted; however, the Company has not early applied the following new or amended standards in preparing these financial statements.
+The two new amendments potentially relevant to the Company are discussed below.

-IFRS 9 Financial Instruments
+A. IFRS 9 Financial Instruments

-IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9, published in July 2014, will replace the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
 It also carries forward the guidance on recognition and de-recognition of financial instruments from IAS 39.

 IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
 The Company is assessing the potential impact on its financial statements resulting from application of IFRS 9.

-IFRS 15 Revenue from Contracts with Customers
+B. IFRS 15 Revenue from Contracts with Customers